Some Japanese manufacturers restart operations in China after coronavirus suspensions | The Japan Times

-Some Japanese manufacturers are resuming operations in China after suspensions caused by the new coronavirus outbreak, while others are putting off restarts out of concerns about supply chain conditions or the lack of available workers.
+Some Japanese manufacturers are resuming operations in China after suspensions caused by the new coronavirus outbreak, while others are putting off restarts due to concerns about supply chain conditions or the lack of available workers.

 On Monday, Suzuki Motor Corp. restarted operations at its motorcycle plant in Jinan in Shandong province.
 Honda Motor Co. began preparations to resume its automobile plant in Guangzhou in Guangdong Province.